tnordquist/recursion-1/docs/index.md

 \end{aligned}
 $$

-Imagine that each set of parentheses, on the right side of the equals signs, represents execution of a function for computing the factorial function.
+Imagine that each set of parentheses, on the right side of the equals signs, represents execution of a computational method for evaluating the factorial function.
 So, in order to compute $5!$, we start executing the method for that.
-But, using the recurrence relation above, we compute $5!$ by computing the product of $5$ and $4!$; so, in order to compute the original product, we must first compute $4!$; this adds an inner set of parenthese in the second line.
+Using the recurrence relation above, we compute $5!$ by computing the product of $5$ and $4!$; so, in order to compute the original product, we must first compute $4!$; this adds an inner set of parentheses in the second line.
 In the third line, we see another set of parentheses, in which we will compute $3!$ (in order to compute $4!$), and so on.

 When we get to an expression that includes $1!$, we don't need to break that term down any further, since our definition tells us that $1! = 1$.
 (This is a _stopping condition._) From that point, we're actually able to start completing the computations that have been waiting: in each of the last 5 lines, we're replacing a set of parentheses with the result of computing the product inside those parentheses; we can think of this operation as completing execution of one of our factorial computations.